MichalOp/MazeExperiment/README.md

 `python3 visualise_play.py` shows visualisation of agent solving mazes.
 `python3 maze_trainer.py` starts training of the agent.

-The project requires tensorflow 1.11 or higher.
+The project requires tensorflow 1.11 or higher and pygame (for visualisation).